DR. GLEN T. MARTIN

 In 2011, his seventh book appeared entitled The Earth Federation Movement.
 Founding a Social Contract for the People of Earth: History, Documents, Philosophical Foundations.
 This book lays out the history and principles behind the Earth Federation Movement and includes documents to illustration the principles.
 In June of 2011, Martin did a lecture tour that included Lucknow, India, Colombo, Sri Lanka, Chennai, India, Dhaka Bangladesh, and Bangalore, India.
 In July, he led a seminar on the Earth Constitution in the Adirondack Mountains of New York State.

 In Chennai, Martin received the "Lighthouse of the World Award" for his work for world peace, awarded by WCPA (Asia Wing) and Bharat Vikas Parishad on the occasion of the "Global Challenges to Peace" Program, Pondicherry and Tamil Nadu, India 21 June 2011.
 In January 2012, he left the office of Secretary-General of WCPA and was elected as its President.
+In 2012, he was nominated for the Prince of Asturias peace prize given each year in Spain.

 In November 2013 he was awarded the International Gusi Peace Prize, which is conferred in person each November in the Philippines.
+That same month he gave a seminar and lectures in Kuala Lumpur, Malaysia on the Earth Constitution.